jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Know your subresources

 The next thing to understand your website is to know what HTTP requests a page load triggers, when, and why.
-It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 20-30 on the list), and how critical are they.
+It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical are they.

 If you're unsure about what a given request does, you may **try blocking it or introducing a huge artificial latency** and see how the website behaves (this is also useful for uncovering unexpected single-point-of-failure dependencies).
 There are countless ways to do it: the _"Request blocking"_ feature of Chrome Dev Tools, the _"AutoResponder"_ (with latency) feature of Fiddler, and _"Block"_ or _"SPOF"_ features of WebPageTest; even an adblocker in any browser will do.

 By knowing which requests are critical for the user experience, and which are secondary, you can better prioritize your optimization work.

 [RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncovering long chains of requests that are often bad for performance of the site.

+# Have a way to isolate features

+Complex webapps often have to implement many functionalities and trigger several dozens of requests; analyzing all of it at the same time is not always easy. **By having a possibility to easily disable certain features (e.g. via a query string), you could make your life much easier.**

+# Test small

+Performance-oriented browser features are often very new and hence not battle-tested yet, and might have some sneaky bugs or slightly different behaviors in different browsers.
+Understanding how new browser features exactly work might also be tricky when you apply them directly to a big real-life project.

+A good idea might be to go back to the basics, **create small isolated HTML pages for testing**, deploy them to a public server (I use GitHub Pages for that), and **run WebPageTest campaign in all major browsers.**

+Due to unified WebPageTest UI, it's then easy to compare behavior across browser engines -- much easier than looking at disparate dev tools interfaces.
+And if you uncover some unexpected behaviors, you already have a reduced test case to submit a bug report to the browser vendor.

 # Think what to measure